guillerminabasso/SQL_Project_Data_Job_Analysis/README.md

 * The highest reported salary ($650,000) may represent a potential outlier, as it is substantially higher than the second-highest salary ($335,000) and the rest of the dataset.
 * Excluding this potential outlier, the salary range among the remaining top-paying positions is considerably more consistent.

-#### Drill-down Analysis
+#### 🔎 Drill-down Analysis

-To evaluate whether the $650,000 salary could be considered a potential outlier, a separate query was executed to retrieve the full distribution of Data Analyst salaries.
-Unlike the previous analysis, this step focuses on raw salary values without joins or aggregations.
-The results were exported to Excel for further statistical analysis.
+To further investigate the highest-paying role identified in the initial query, a detailed dataset of remote Data Analyst job postings was extracted, focusing on raw salary values without joins or aggregations.

 ```sql
 SELECT